Women's suffrage in Illinois: Partial Suffrage

 Governor Edward F. Dunne signs the Suffrage Bill in Illinois, June 26, 1913.
-Mrs. Dunne is to the left and Speaker William B. McKinley (Illinois state legislator) is to the right.
+Mrs. Dunne is to the left and Speaker William B. McKinley is to the right.
 Suffragists standing are Grace Wilbur Trout, Elizabeth Booth, and Antoinette Funk.
 Seated is Margaret Haley.

 The 1913 session of the General Assembly opened with a several weeks' long struggle for the role of Speaker of the House.
 Booth spent the time learning to recognize each legislator in the Assembly.
 Eventually, William B. McKinley (Illinois state legislator) was elected as Speaker.
 Members of the Progressive Party wanted to bring forth a women's suffrage bill, but Trout and Booth convinced them that it would be better if IESA sponsor a bill in order to keep the issue independent of political party.
 McCulloch used her own, more specific draft of a women's suffrage bill.
 McKinley helped the suffragists by giving the bill to a committee that would report favorably on the bill.
 He also warned Trout that if there was no public support for the bill, he would not bring it up for a final vote.
 Trout called on her network of suffragists and McKinley received an average of one phone call in support of women's suffrage every fifteen minutes when he was in Chicago.
 He was called both at the office and at home.
 On his return to Springfield, there was a pile of telegrams and letters waiting for him.
 Women in different parts of the state were organized by Trout to call their own local legislators.
 Trout consulted with Governor Edward Fitzsimmons Dunne on the suffrage bill on March 10.
 Dunne promised to support the bill provisionally.
 Starting on April 7, Trout went to Springfield every week to stay in touch with legislators.
 She started to regularly attend sessions of the legislature.
 The Chicago press, and eventually the Springfield press, was supportive of the women's suffrage effort.
 Suffragists used the articles printed in the news and placed them on the desks of legislators.